top of page

 MAKING A DIFFERENCE.
 ONE CHILD AT A TIME.

-At school, not only do our children receive a first-rate education, but they also received two meals a day, so we know they are fed.
-Our social workers work to help the families become stabilized—providing whatever is needed (e.g., shelter, beds, food, clothing, uniforms, school supplies, medical attention)—to help ensure the child is living in an environment where he or she can thrive.
+At school, our children receive a first-rate education.
+They also receive two meals a day, so we know they are fed.
+We help families become stabilized, providing whatever is needed—shelter, beds, food, clothing, uniforms, school supplies, medical attention—to ensure all children live in an environment where they can thrive.

 Anchor 1